xtruan/xtruan-blog/content/post/2022-10-16-worldkey-online.md

 #### TL;DR

-If you just can't wait to see the project, here's a direct link: [https://worldkey.magicalmiles.net](https://worldkey.magicalmiles.net).
+If you just can't wait to see the project in action, here's a direct link: [https://worldkey.magicalmiles.net](https://worldkey.magicalmiles.net).

 #### Background on WorldKey